-- Step 1: Establish Clear Standards: Standards are the plans or the targets which have to be achieved in the course of business function.
+Step 1: Establish Clear Standards: Performance standards are the plans or targets that must be achieved during business functions.
 They can also be called the criteria for judging performance.
 Standards generally are classified into two:

-- Measurable or tangible: Those standards which can be measured and expressed are called measurable standards.
-They can be in form of cost, output, expenditure, time, profit, etc.
+- Measurable or tangible: Those standards that can be measured and expressed are called measurable standards.
+They can be in the form of cost, output, expenditure, time, profit, etc.

-- Non-measurable or intangible: There are standards that cannot be measured monetarily.
-For example- performance of a manager, deviation of workers, their attitudes towards a concern.
+- Non-measurable or intangible: Some standards cannot be measured monetarily.
+For example- a manager’s performance, the deviation of workers, and their attitudes towards a concern.
 These are called intangible standards.

-- Controlling becomes easy through the establishment of these standards because controlling is exercised on the basis of these standards.
+- Controlling becomes easy through the establishment of these standards because controlling is exercised based on these standards.

-- Step 2: Monitor and Record Performance: The second major step in controlling is to measure the performance.
-Finding out deviations becomes easy through measuring the actual performance.
+Step 2: Monitor and Record Performance: The second major step in controlling is to measure the performance.
+Finding out deviations becomes easy by measuring the actual performance.
 Performance levels are sometimes easy to measure and sometimes difficult.
-Measurement of tangible standards is easy as it can be expressed in units, cost, money terms, etc. Quantitative measurement becomes difficult when the performance of a manager has to be measured.
+Measurement of tangible standards is easy as it can be expressed in units, cost, money terms, etc. Quantitative measurement becomes problematic when a manager’s performance has to be measured.
 The performance of a manager cannot be measured in quantities.
 It can be measured only by: